-We have started sending our Supplier Code of Conduct Commitment questionnaire to our suppliers.
+We have sent our Supplier Code of Conduct Commitment questionnaire to our suppliers.
 Our initial focus is on Tier 1 suppliers, who provide the raw materials, components, or finished goods that we offer to our clients and use in our production processes.
-We will be able to evaluate the results in the upcoming year.
+Many of our suppliers have implemented their own Codes of Conduct or have formally acknowledged similar standards aligned with responsible business practices (see annex).

 For suppliers who refuse to sign and comply with our Code of Conduct, we will leverage our business relationship, including the potential to terminate contracts.
-For new suppliers, we ensure compliance from the outset to maintain our standards against forced labor.
+For new suppliers, we ensure compliance from the outset to maintain our standards against forced labour.